Arch Linux Installation (with Secure Boot)

 zswap.enabled=0

-Systemd's GPT partition automounting mechanism will automatically find, unlock, and mount the root partition, don't worry about it.
+Systemd's GPT partition automounting mechanism will automatically find and mount the root partition, don't worry about it.

 Finishing up